 | Type | iac, configurations, or kubernetes |

-| Enabled | Toggle group enforcement on/off |
+| Enabled | Toggle all policies in the group at once |

-| Policies | Policies included in this group |
+| Policies | Policies included in the group |

-| Projects | Projects this group applies to |
+| Projects | Projects this group is mapped to |

 A project's effective policies are the union of: